beginning of content

 Rights at work

 Your employer is not allowed to discriminate against you for being a carer.
-You have the right to ask your employer about a working schedule that will be best for you.
+You have the right to ask your employer about a working schedule that will suit your needs.
 You can read more about flexible working arrangements on the Fairwork Ombudsman website.

 You're also entitled to take leave to support a family or household member who is unwell.
 As a carer, you may be able to take paid or unpaid leave.
 Visit the Fairwork Ombudsman website for more information about your options.

 It's a good idea to discuss your situation with your employer.
-This way, you can find a way to balance your work and caring responsibilities.
+Then you can find a way to balance your work and caring responsibilities.

-Depending on your age and circumstances, your loved one may be eligible for home help or meal services via:
+Your loved one may be eligible for other support such as home help or meal services through:

 Transport